atombrenner/aws-lambda-typescript/README.md

 - [Webpack](https://webpack.js.org/)
 - [Parcel](https://github.com/parcel-bundler/parcel)
+- [CDK](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-construct-library.html) for managing infrastructure with AWS CloudFormation

 ## Learnings

+Dropped CDK because it was too heavy-weight for simple lambda micro services.
+It was hard to maintain a second package.json and tsconfig.json just for CDK.
+Having a single Cloudformation template and deploy it via API is much faster and easier to maintain.
+Also the function can be updated (deployed) by a simple API call, decoupled from other infrastructure updates.
+Deploying a new version or rolling back to an old one takes only a few seconds.,

 Switched to use [esbuild](https://esbuild.github.io/) for transpiling and bundling lambda typescript source.
 Compared to webpack, esbuild configuration is minimal and it is unbelievable fast.